 This training was prepared by the Transportation Curriculum Coordination Council (TCCC) in partnership with NHI to provide guidance on critical concrete pavement preservation issues.
-The training was sponsored by the FHWA and developed by the National Concrete Pavement Technology Center at Iowa State University.
-This training is offered by NHI, and we would like to give special recognition to the TCCC for their efforts.
-This course is recommended for the Transportation Curriculum Coordination Council levels I - IV.
+The training was developed by the National Concrete Pavement Technology Center at Iowa State University in cooperation with FHWA.

 This module covers the procedures for cast-in-place Portland cement concrete (PCC) full-depth repair (FDR) of jointed concrete pavements (JCP) including jointed plain (JPCP) and jointed reinforced concrete pavements (JRCP).
 FDR techniques for continuously reinforced concrete pavements (CRCP) are discussed separately toward the end of the presentation.
 FDR is the cast-in-place concrete repairs that extend the full-depth of the existing slab.

-The intended audience for the Concrete Pavement Preservation Web-based Training is quite diverse, and includes design engineers, quality control personnel, contractors, suppliers, technicians, and trades people.
+The intended audience is quite diverse, and includes design engineers, quality control personnel, contractors, suppliers, technicians, and trades people.
 While the course is aimed at those who have some familiarity with concrete pavements and pavement preservation, it should also be of value to those that are new to the field.

 If you have questions about this NHI training, please contact NHI at